systematic-magic/AgingPubMed/editorials_pdf.rst

 This is an optional section that should appear after Keywords section and before Copyright section.
 The specific placement of this section should accord with order described in :ref:`HTML Section Headers checks<section_headers_html_editorials>` for Abbreviations through Funding.

-When present, ”Abbreviations:" section can be found at the end of the article right after the "Keywords:" section.
+When present, Abbreviations section can be found at the end of the article right after the Keywords section.

 13.1.
 Check that there is no blank line between Keywords and Abbreviations sections.